-The CalPERS Private Equity ESG and Sustainable Investment Guidelines are designed to evolve and adapt as CalPERS' Sustainable Investment initiatives and industry best practices advance over time.
+The CalPERS Private Equity ESG Guidelines are designed to evolve and adapt as CalPERS' Sustainable Investment initiatives and industry best practices advance over time.

-- 1. Private Equity Staff will incorporate a review of CalPERSPrivate Equity ESG and Sustainable Guidelines as part of the CalPERS Private Equity Procedures update process. - 2.
-Private Equity Staff can recommend changes to the Private Equity ESG and Sustainable Investment Guidelines.
-These changes must be approved by the Senior Team prior to the Guidelines being updated.
+- 1) Private Equity Staff will keep the CalPERS Private Equity ESG Guidelines as a standing item for review at the bi-weekly CalPERS Private Equity Procedures meetings. - 2) Private Equity Staff can recommend changes and in the document, which will be approved by the Senior Team before they are adopted into the Private Equity ESG Guidelines.